BTE-N/bte-n.github.io/docs/main/documentation.md

 Starting from the very beginning, eh?
 No worries!
 We intend to be welcoming to even the most unfamilliar-to-GitHub people out there - so not knowing what you'll be working with is absolutely no problem!

 [GitHub](https://github.com/) is a platform to collaboratively code (in our case, write) on one project together.
 Everyone can contribute to the project within their own abilities, in our case mostly which languages they speak and what fields they are interested in.
 There is no experience with coding needed to manouver the website, and with a little time I'm sure you'll know the site like your own back pocket - and who knows, that might even serve you in your own future!

 ***

+## Creating an account

+Before you can work on anything on GitHub, you'll need an account.
+If you don't have one already, you can create one right now on the [Sign Up](https://github.com/join) page.
+We will need to know your username once you decide to join and become team member, as we like to let users skip the per-page verification process and directly submit to the

+***